 These paper wings can be personalized by using maps of special places.
 A road map of Los Angeles (City of Angels) would have been very apt to use for this craft.
 Unfortunately, I didn’t have one in my collection of old maps.

 Road maps not only look great but they are a very affordable craft material.
 If you don’t have any old ones yourself you can often pick them up really cheaply in thrift stores and flea markets.
-This still works out cheaper than buying craft paper and more environmentally friendly.
+This still works out cheaper than buying craft paper and is more environmentally friendly.

 I know that getting out to craft stores for a lot of us is very difficult at the moment.
 So we want to craft with the things around us whilst we stay at home.
 The great thing about this project besides the road map and glue the only other material you need is some scrap cardboard packaging.